 Beyond horror, he loves to read thrillers and mysteries.
-“I grew up reading Agatha Christie, Sydney Sheldon and really enjoy the genre.
+“I grew up reading Agatha Christie, Sidney Sheldon and really enjoy the genre.
 Frederick Forsyth and Mario Puzo .
 I also love Harry Potter.
 Currently I am reading The Silence of the Lambs.”

 “I don’t read as voraciously as before but I do read, especially when I am stuck and need inspiration.”

 Now with his kids, 12 and 8, he has to be more careful about what he is reading and watching.
 “My father was not like that.
 He let me read whatever I wanted.
 But I don’t find that attitude in me.”

 Between spending time with his family, which includes watching shows together and waiting for his wife, a teacher, to come home so they can have lunch together, and working on his several projects, he seems to have figured out balance pretty well.

 “You think you will get more time after the kids are in college, but these are excuses.
 Why wait?”

 Tell us a horror fiction by an Indian author on your TBR pile.

 Neil D Silva : Of late, there have been many exciting books from new horror writers.
 I have a wishlist and have to get around to reading these soon—The Face at the Window by Kiran Manral, Djinn Patrol by Deepa Anappara, and I See You and Don’t Look Down, both by Karishma Attari.